-Once you’ve submitted your listing to Google Places you can create “coupons” or vouchers to be redeemed in store.
+Once you’ve submitted your listing to Google Places you can create “coupons” or vouchers to be redeemed in-store.
 (Note: these types of coupons can’t currently be redeemed on your Web123 website but if this is something you’re interested in let us know so that we can build it!).
-Customers can either print the coupon out, or display it in store on their mobile phone.
+Customers can either print the coupon out or display it in-store on their mobile phones.

 [Update: Google Places are now called Google Local and they’re part of Google+.
 Your existing Google Place page should be updated automatically.
 Coupons are no longer part of google places/local.]